tgteacher/BigData-LA2/ASSIGNMENT.md

  the remainder we will improve the basic ALS method by taking user and item biases into account.

-### User mean, item mean and user-item interaction.
+### User mean, item mean and user-item interaction

 #### Task